TNEI-Services/IPSA/docs/IscAnalysisLF.rst

      - LockTaps
      - Lock all transformer taps based on the following settings:

-        - 0 = Do not lock taps
+        - 0 = By transformers
-        - 1 = Lock taps during outage analysis only
+        - 1 = During outages or automations
-        - 2 = Lock taps
+        - 2 = All taps locked
    * - Boolean
      - NoPhaseShift
      - Do not apply phase shifts to load flow.